Steve McCall (drummer): Biography

-In 1970, McCall moved back to Chicago.
+In 1970, McCall returned to Chicago.
 In May of that year, he reunited with Braxton, Smith and Jenkins, forming a group which also included Muhal Richard Abrams and Richard Davis, and which became known as the Creative Construction Company.
 The group performed a concert at the Peace Church in New York City, a recording of which was released in two volumes.
 That summer, McCall also recorded the album The Chase! with Dexter Gordon and Gene Ammons.
 The following year, he played with Henry Threadgill and Fred Hopkins in a short-lived trio called Reflection.
 The group would later reunite under the name Air.
 In 1972, McCall played with both the Fred Anderson quartet and the Muhal Richard Abrams Sextet.

 In 1974, McCall moved back to Europe.
 He then returned to the United States in 1975, moving to New York City and reuniting with Threadgill and Hopkins.
 The trio, now called Air, would go on to record eleven albums, with McCall participating in all but the last two.
 During the mid to late 1970s, McCall also performed and recorded with Abrams, Billy Bang, Arthur Blythe, Ted Curson, Chico Freeman, Cecil McBee, and Butch Morris.
 During the early 1980s, he recorded a number of albums with David Murray, and in the mid-1980s, he joined Cecil Taylor's group, recording Olu Iwa, and worked with Roscoe Mitchell again, recording The Flow of Things.

-McCall died in 1989 at South Shore Hospital in Chicago.
+McCall passed away in 1989 at South Shore Hospital in Chicago.
 Despite his lengthy career, he never recorded a session as a leader.
 However, McCall received equal billing with tenor sax player Fred Anderson on the posthumously released Vintage Duets album, recorded in 1980 and issued in 1994.